wduquette/molt/docs/journal.md

     *   info.chars points at the next character in the input.
     *   let mut p = info.chars.clone() gives us the ability to work farther along.
     *   info.chars = p updates the pointer to the next thing.
+    *   Built this into CharPtr.
+*   Note: you can't easily compare two iterators for equality the way you can compare two `char*`'s.
+Better approach: ask parsing routine to return `Result<Option<_>,ResultCode>`.
+Keep the cloned iterator if Some, and not if None.
+    *   Could define CharPtr to keep the input `&str` and use `enumerate()` to get the index of each character.
+Then I could compare these for equality.
+    *   Tried this; it appears to work.
+I'd rather avoid it, though.

 ### 2019-02-03
 *   Expression Parsing